kadirsert/bash-scripts/README.md

 __list_docker_networks.sh:__ Prints information about networks on a docker host.

 __list_hbas.sh:__ Prints information about fiber host bus adapters installed on the system.

+__summarize_disk_usage.sh:__ Prints disk usage of every file/directory object in the current directory in which it's running in a descending order by size.